opensearch-project/project-website/_posts/2025-04-24-Announcing-Data-Prepper-2.11.md

 Data Prepper now supports a new Amazon Simple Queue Service (Amazon SQS) source for reading events from SQS queues.
 Amazon SQS is a fully managed message queue.
-The new SQS source in Data Prepper efficiently receives messages from Amazon SQS to create events that you can route to sinks.
+The new `sqs` source in Data Prepper efficiently receives messages from Amazon SQS to create events that you can route to sinks.

 Data Prepper receives SQS messages from an SQS queue in batches and then creates Data Prepper events from those SQS messages.
 By default, Data Prepper will create a single Data Prepper event per SQS message.